AndreasKunar/privateGPT/README.md

   + used prompting technique suggested by [Guillaume-Fgt](https://github.com/Guillaume-Fgt) in [issue#517](https://github.com/imartinez/privateGPT/issues/517)
 + tried to polish the output-readability a bit, including base LLM callbacks (needs more work)
 + tweaks for making `LlamaCpp` work - Note: llama_cpp/llama.py does NOT run in the Python debugger, aborts loading!
++ also updated requirements.txt for current llama-cpp binding

+***built `privateGPTcompare.py` for LLM's answer comparisons:***

++ currently hardcoded models (type/path in .env are ignored) - new models can be added in .py-file!
++ output of full LLM prompt, including embeddings
++ no source information options

 ***for `ingest.py` (and `.env`):***